johnpapa/ngrx-data-lab/README.md

 * added these files `store/app-store.module.ts` and `store/entity-metadata.ts`
 * told NgRx and ngrx-data about our entities
 * refactored and simplified our data services `heroes/hero.service.ts` and `villains/villain.service.ts`
+* refactored and simplified our container components `heroes/heroes.component.ts` and `villains/villains.component.ts`

 ## What we accomplished